edgard/murailobot/memory-bank/activeContext.md

   - Improved logging with operation timing and result statistics
   - Added structured error reporting for both users and logs
 - Gemini Prompt Refinement:
-  - Updated `MentionSystemInstructionHeader` to include a capabilities list (conversational assistant, admin commands, user profile analysis, image analysis, task scheduling, database operations) and explicitly instruct the model *not* to mimic the input message format (timestamp/UID prefix) in its replies.
+  - Updated `MentionSystemInstructionHeader` to include a capabilities list (conversational assistant, admin commands, user profile analysis, image analysis, task scheduling, database operations), accept bot name and username as format parameters, and explicitly instruct the model _not_ to mimic the input message format (timestamp/UID prefix) in its replies.
+  - Detailed `ProfileAnalyzerSystemInstruction` with guidelines for preserving existing profile data, specific quality requirements for traits (brevity, max 15-20 traits, no redundancy, aggressive consolidation, prioritization of personality traits, use of simple terms, avoidance of weak observations), and illustrative examples of good/bad trait formatting.
 - Bot Info Retrieval: Implemented runtime retrieval of bot information (`GetMe`) and storage within the configuration struct.
+- Removed deprecated methods `GetRecentMessagesInChat`, `DeleteAllMessages`, and `DeleteAllUserProfiles` from `internal/database/store.go`.
+- Systematically analyzed all Go files (`cmd/`, `internal/`, `migrations/`) for dead code.
+No further dead code was identified.

 **Next Steps**

 - Implement comprehensive unit tests for scheduler, mention handler, transaction logic, middleware, and profile analysis logic.
 - Add integration tests for the bot orchestrator and component interactions.
 - Update `README.md` and other documentation to reflect recent changes (scheduler, commands, features).